google/fuzzbench/docs/advanced-topics/running_an_experiment.md

 ## Benchmarks
 Pick the benchmarks you want to use from the `benchmarks/` directory.

 For example: `freetype2-2017` and `bloaty_fuzz_target`.

 ## Fuzzers

 Pick the fuzzers you want to use from the `fuzzers/` directory.
 For example: `libfuzzer` and `afl`.

 ## Executing run_experiment.py

-Now that everything is ready, execute `run_experiment.py`:
+Now that everything is ready, execute `run_experiment.py` from the root of FuzzBench.

 ```bash
 PYTHONPATH=. python3 experiment/run_experiment.py \